sroccaserra/simple-db-test/README.md

 It uses MySQL, but you can easily imagine how to use [SQLAlchemy][s] instead for instance.

+Features:

+- Reads file from a config file
+- Config file path overrideable by an environment variable
+- Private config file override values (ignored by Git, prevents credentials to be commited)
+- Closes the connection in case of error
+- Executes request and provide results as a list or single value

 ## Use

 For the example to work, you will need to install `python-mysqldb` (for Debian users).